 It’s a tradition for me to ask anyone that I’m interviewing if they have one last thing they would like to say.
 I don’t know a message or anything that I might have left out to the readers.

 I Want to just say thank you to all of the readers, the supporters that both you and I have.
 I want to just thank anybody that’s supporting Haitians trying to build something positive for the community.
 I congratulate you on what you are doing.
 I feel like so many people should be more like you by putting themselves out there, and bringing ideas on how we can do more.
 I feel like sometimes we live in a culture where we are just disciplined and taught to stay in our lane and just Go to school.
-While we have all of these beautiful things that we can used to educate people about our culture and us as people that we don’t do used .
+While we have all of these beautiful things that we can used to educate people about our culture and us as people that we don’t used .
 So I congratulate you again for this.
 Thank you to my fans!
 I appreciate the love, until next time.

 (The second time I actually met Nico )

-Thank you so much for this interview, it was the most absolute pleasure to work with you even though making our schedule to work was really the absolute worst .
-I’m extremely excited to see what’s next for you in and outside of Enposib .
+Thank you so much for this interview, it was the most absolute pleasure to work with you even though making our schedule work was really the absolute worst .
+I’m extremely excited to see what’s next for you with and outside of Enposib .
 Keep shining your light and making a difference.
 We are rooting for you at Lady Sergine Blog !

 Follow him on Instagram @nicoenposib !